-You can only query your transport offer once you have been officially notified of this (which won't be until after Easter 2024).
+You can only query your transport offer once you have been officially notified of this (which won't be until after Easter 2025).
 If you still believe that the Council has not applied its policy correctly, then there is a separate appeals procedure.
 You cannot appeal against the provision of a PTB just because you disagree with the policy.

-What if I appealed during 2023 for the 2023/24 academic year?
-Do I need to appeal again for 2024/25?
+What if I appealed during 2024 for the 2024/25 academic year?
+Do I need to appeal again for 2025/26?

 No, the Council, will review your transport arrangements every year and would expect that any appeal decision will still be valid for future years unless there is a substantial change in your child's or your family's circumstances.
-The Council will reserve the right to request that you confirm that no substantial changes have occurred such that your child would no longer be eligible to traditional transport.
-The Council will also reserve the right to remove traditional transport and replace that with a PTB where new information comes to light that would suggest a PTB is now suitable - in those cases parents can still access the appeals procedure should they feel that the Council's decision is wrong.
+The Council will reserve the right to request that you confirm that no substantial changes have occurred such that your child would no longer be eligible to council organised transport.
+The Council will also reserve the right to remove council organised transport and replace that with a PTB where new information comes to light that would suggest a PTB is now suitable - in those cases parents can still access the appeals procedure should they feel that the Council's decision is wrong.